-The size of frames that can be received by the switch CPU is limited to 1998 bytes, regardless of the value entered with the system mtu command.
-Although forwarded or routed frames are usually not received by the CPU, some packets (for example, control traffic, SNMP, Telnet, and routing protocols) are sent to the CPU.
+The size of frames that can be received by the switch CPU is limited to 1998 bytes, no matter what value was entered with the system mtu command.
+Although frames that are forwarded or routed typically are not received by the CPU, in some cases packets are sent to the CPU, such as traffic sent to control traffic, SNMP, Telnet, or routing protocols.